RobbieCY/gitTest/readMe.txt

-Creating a new branch is quick and simple. add merge. status test! this is a change on branch dev.
+Creating a new branch is quick and simple. add merge. status test! this is a change on branch cy1.